Impakter

 The humans seek this rare material to fund their colonisation campaigns, which also brings to light the strong political and anti-imperialistic undertones Cameron is trying to convey through the lens of Pandora.

-There is also a commentary on migration, as the main Na’vi family in the second movie are displaced from their forest home and tribe as a result of conflict, seeking refuge on the coast with the Metkayina reef people.
+Themes of migration also appear to be featured, as the main Na’vi family in the second movie are displaced from their forest home and tribe as a result of conflict, seeking refuge on the coast with the Metkayina reef people.
 The Na’vi refugee family are not initially accepted, with the children being bullied for their mixed lineage (human and Na’vi).

 Sustainability is a prominent plotline throughout the movie, but also off-screen in Cameron’s directing, shooting and production of the movie.